Pivotal Pro Football Moments

 The temperature at kickoff was 34°.
 The Briggs Stadium turf was soft and mushy in spots and hard in others.
 Very little grass was left.
 One reporter called it "more of a skidiron than a gridiron."

 Defense was the name of the game in the first half, which ended with the Lions ahead 10-3.
-With Detroit deploying a seven-man front to stop their running game, the Browns gained only 71y.
+With Detroit deploying a seven-man front to stop their running game and rookie LB Joe Schmidt blitzing Graham frequently, the Browns gained only 71y.

 A different Cleveland team started the second half.
 On the third play from scrimmage, Ken Gorgal intercepted Layne's pass and returned to midfield.
-The Browns drove from there to tie the game on FB Chick Jagade's 9y run.
+The Browns drove from there to tie the game on FB Harry "Chick" Jagade's 9y run.

 Continuing to stifle the Lions' offense, the Browns took the lead early in the fourth quarter on Lou Groza's 15y field goal.
 The Lions finally mounted a drive on their next possession, but Doak Walker missed a 33y field goal.